adobe-research/spindle/README.md

 `FIFO` and `FAIR` scheduling options for concurrent queries.
 Spindle uses Spark's `FAIR` scheduling option to minimize overall latency.

+## Future Work - Utilizing Spark job servers or resource managers.
+Spindle's architecture can likely be improved on larger clusters by utilizing a job server or resource manager to maintain a pool of Spark contexts for query execution.
+[Ooyala's spark-jobserver][spark-jobserver] provides
+a RESTful interface for submitting Spark jobs that Spindle could interface with instead of interfacing with Spark directly.
+[YARN][yarn] can also be used to manage Spark's resources on a cluster, as described in [this article][spark-yarn].

+However, allocating resources on the cluster raises additional questions and engineering work that Spindle can address in future work.
+Spindle's current architecture coincides HDFS and Spark workers on the same nodes, minimizing the network traffic required to load data.
+How much will the performance degrade if the resource manager allocates some subset of Spark workers that don't coincide with any of the HDFS data being accessed?

+Furthermore, how would a production-ready caching policy on a pool of Spark Contexts look?
+What if many queries are being submitted and executed on different Spark Contexts that use the same data?
+Scheduling the queries on the same Spark Context and caching the data between query executions would substantially increase the performance, but how should the scheduler be informed of this information?

 ## Data Format
 Adobe Analytics events data have at least 250 columns, and sometimes significantly more than 250 columns.